Phantasus/Cuis-Smalltalk-Magma/Journal.md

 by his shortcut.
 Also people add their shortcuts to the list of authors at the end of the file.

+# 7. May 2021 (jpb)

+Today I extracted the client and server into packages.
+I harshly ripped out the monticello functionality, as this is not needed in Cuis.
+And also any further Squeak dependency, which were created in a loaded cuis `SqueakCompability` package and then discarded.

+Magma modifies everything about a Smalltalk system and the so called "well-factored code" means in reality code which was stuck too often into packages, I don't understand the codebase when it's all over the place.
+So I mostly merged the classes into in my opinion easier AND LESS categories.

+The Server also depended on things in the client package, which it shouldn't.
+Also the server had depedencies on the magma collections package, which was not included.
+I think focusing on the packages:

+1. `Ma-Client-Server-Core`
+2. `Magma-Client`
+3. `Magma-Server`
+4. `Ma-Serializer-Core`
+5. `SOLHashTables`
+6. `Ma-Core`

+is already more than enough.
+Maybe now getting tests running, as far as I have seen now, there are not many tests for the existing packages.
+The only tests I wrote were for the `SOLHashTables`.

 # 6. May 2021 (jpb)

 In the morning I got mail from Chris Muller, who welcomed the porting